Sunday, November 15, 2020

 2.New version-string scheme. $MAJOR.$MINOR.$SECURITY.$PATCH

-- A major release contains new features and changes to existing features, which are planned and announced well in advance - A minor version number that is incremented for each minor update, such as bug fixes, revisions to standard APIs or implementation of features outside the scope of the relevant platform specifications
+- A minor version number that is incremented for each minor update, such as bug fixes, revisions to standard APIs or implementation of features outside the scope of the relevant platform specifications

 - Security is the version number that is incremented for a security-update release, which contains critical fixes, including those necessary to improve security.
 PATCH is the version number that is incremented for a release containing security and high-priority customer fixes that have been tested together